vanaur/CFT/CFT (en)/main.typ

   S[phi_<, phi_>] = S_0[phi_<] + S_1[phi_>] + delta S[phi_<, phi_>]
 $

-where the last term corresponds to the mi xed modes (which depend on both the weak and fast modes).
+where the last term corresponds to the mixed modes (which depend on both the weak and fast modes).
 Wilson's procedure can be visualized as follows: we start with a system without any alteration, then we remove the high-frequency modes, and finally we "zoom out" by rescaling the pulses, as illustrated very schematically with the squirrel image below:

 #align(center)[
   #table(